VOD Streaming: What It Is and How It Relates to OTT (Update)March 28, 2022

 TVOD stands for transactional video on demand, which describes pay-per-view streaming content that viewers access on an ad-hoc basis.
 To throw another acronym in the mix, TVOD is often reserved for PVOD, or premium video on demand.
 PVOD content includes highly anticipated boxing fights and cinematic releases.

-While transactional video on demand is by far the least common, the recent global health crisis has shined the spotlight on it.
-A large percentage of the direct-to-VOD movie releases that made headlines during the pandemic were available behind a paywall as a one-time purchase.
+While transactional video on demand is the least common, the recent global health crisis changed this.
+A large percentage of the direct-to-VOD movie releases that made headlines over the past couple of years were available behind a paywall as a one-time purchase.